dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/hubspot.md

 ### Source `hubspot`

-This function returns a list of resources to load companies, contacts, deals, tickets, products, and web analytics events into the destination.
+This function returns a list of resources to load companies, contacts, deals, tickets, products, and web analytics events data into the destination.

 ```python
 @dlt.source(name="hubspot")